jeznacki/SQL-Cheatsheet/README.md

 ```

 ## SETS
+when performing set operations on two data sets, the following guidelines must apply:

+• Both data sets must have the same number of columns.
+• The data types of each column across the two data sets must be the same (or the server must be able to convert one to the other).

 ### UNION & UNION ALL
 union sorts the combined set and removes duplicates, whereas union all does not.